Hajorda/KeduAPI/README.md

 #### Error Responses:

-- `400 Bad Request` if the file is missing, exceeds size limit, or is of an unsupported type.
+- `400 Bad Request` if the file is missing, exceeds size limit, or is an unsupported type.
 - `500 Internal Server Error` for server-side issues.

 ---

-### 2. List All Images
+### 2. List All Images 🖼️

 **URL:** `/list-images`
 **Method:** `GET`